francesNLP/MappingChange/README.md

 * Elasticsearch Server hostname, credential (certificate file, api key) to login.
 * Base input dataframe of this collection, drop us an email for access.

+Note: We have created a files folder where we place the ouput data, as well as the gazetteers_dataframe (dataframe with all extracted pages text across all gazetteers).
 ### Extraction Scripts

 **Script**: [extract_gaz_1803.py](./src/extract_gaz_1803.py), [extract_gaz_1806.py](./src/extract_gaz_1806.py) ....